The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Discussion

-In Figures \ref{fig:boxplot} \& \ref{fig:SF} we showed host stellar mass to be the driving factor in satellite accumulation, but this trend is less prominent when using our SAGA II comparison sample.
-This appears to be the result of using 300 kpc to identify satellites, not the selection on $K$-band magnitude, as our M$_K$+Env.~with R$_{\text{vir}}$ sample actually exhibits the strongest trend.
-In fact, identifying satellites via a 300 kpc selection rather than R$_{\text{vir}}$ reduces the strength of the mass trend in \text{all} criteria (though the trend is still prominent).
-The weakening of the trends is the result of analogs in the high mass regime (where the trends manifest), which have virial radii larger than 300 kpc and exclude satellites in this shift to 300 kpc.
-This shift is in agreement with the ARTEMIS simulations \citep{Font21}, in which satellite abundance trends strongly with host mass, but the trend is weakened when SAGA observation selection criteria are applied (M$_{r,\text{sat}}<-12,\ \mu_{\text{eff,r}}<25$ mag arcsec$^{-2}$, and within 300 kpc of the host).
+In Figures \ref{fig:boxplot} \& \ref{fig:SF} we showed host stellar mass to be a driving factor in satellite accumulation, but this trend is less prominent when using our SAGA II comparison sample.
+This appears to be the result of using 300 kpc to identify satellites, not the selection on $K$-band magnitude, as our $M_K$+Env.~with $R_{\text{vir}}$ sample actually exhibits the strongest trend.
+In fact, identifying satellites via a 300 kpc selection rather than $R_{\text{vir}}$ reduces the strength of the mass trend in \text{all} criteria (though the trend is still prominent).
+The weakening of the trends is the result of analogs in the high-mass regime (where the trends manifest), which have virial radii larger than 300 kpc and exclude satellites in this shift to 300 kpc.
+This shift is in agreement with the ARTEMIS simulations \citep{Font21}, in which satellite abundance trends strongly with host mass, but the trend is weakened when SAGA observation selection criteria are applied ($M_{r,\text{sat}}<-12,\ \mu_{\text{eff},r}<25$ mag arcsecond$^{-2}$, and within 300 kpc of the host).

-When considering quenched fractions, our choice of satellite selection radius also seems to have a noticeable effect on our M$_K$+Env. sample.
-Figure \ref{fig:QvE}(b) shows that all but one host whose satellite count changed between selection radii had fewer satellites and higher quenched fractions in the 300 kpc sample, resulting in the mean quenched fractions of this sample being notably higher.
-Thus, within the context of satellites with M$_*>10^8$ M$_\odot$, it seems applying a satellite cut of 300 kpc to the $K$-band magnitude analog selection is \textit{primarily} removing star-forming satellites from massive hosts, and biasing the global quenched fraction high.
+When considering quenched fractions, our choice of satellite selection radius also seems to have a noticeable effect on our $M_K$+Env. sample.
+In Figure \ref{fig:QvE}(b), the switch from $R_{\text{vir}}$ to 300 kpc typically raises the quenched fraction while lowering the number of satellites (with the notable exception of the least isolated bin).
+Thus, within the context of satellites with $M_*>10^8$ $M_\odot$, it seems applying a satellite cut of 300 kpc to the $K$-band magnitude analog selection primarily removes star-forming satellites from massive hosts, and biasing the global quenched fraction high.